dev5-devstroop/rVPNSE/README.md

 **Rust library for SoftEther VPN protocol implementation with C FFI interface.**

-RVPNSE provides a robust, cross-platform foundation for building VPN applications with SoftEther protocol support.
+rVPNSE provides a robust, cross-platform foundation for building VPN applications with SoftEther protocol support.
 Perfect for integration into mobile apps, desktop applications, embedded devices and enterprise solutions.

 ## ✨ Key Features